Commissioner's Fellowship Program

 The coursework is designed to provide an in-depth understanding of the science behind regulatory review, encompassing FDA activities across foods, drugs, devices, biologics, cosmetics, and tobacco.
 Coursework covers public policy, FDA law, epidemiology, clinical trials and design, and statistics.

-Applicants must have a Doctoral level degree (M.D., D.O., D.V.M., D.D.S., D.P.M., Pharm.D., Dr.P.H, or Ph.D.) to be eligible; however, applicants with a Bachelor's or Master's degree in an engineering discipline will also be considered.
+Applicants must have a Doctoral level degree (M.D., D.O., D.V.M., D.C., D.D.S., D.P.M., Pharm.D., Dr.P.H, or Ph.D.) to be eligible; however, applicants with a Bachelor's or Master's degree in an engineering discipline will also be considered.

 Applicants must be U.S. citizens, non-citizen nationals of the U.S., or have been admitted to the U.S. for permanent residence at the time their applications are submitted.
 Applicants cannot be current FDA employees or FDA contractors (such as ORISE fellows).

 Applicants must have received their doctoral degree (for Engineering applicants, their Bachelor's or Master's) within 7 years of the start date.
 NOTE: All degree requirements (including thesis defense) must be complete before applying.